-- Patients with countable visits on Table 5 are generally eligible for inclusion in eCQMs reported on Table 6B. - The relationship between the denominators on Table 6B should be verified as reasonable when compared to the total number of patients by age on Table 3A and the percentage of patients by service category on Table 5. - The count of patients by diagnosis reported on Table 6A will NOT be the same count as on Table 6B, due to differences in criteria that must be met for inclusion on Table 6B.
+- Patients with countable visits on Table 5 are generally eligible for inclusion in eCQMs reported on Table 6B if they also have a visit that meets the qualifying encounter definition in the eCQM criteria. - The relationship between the denominators on Table 6B should be verified as reasonable when compared to the total number of patients by age on Table 3A and the percentage of patients by service category on Table 5. - The count of patients by diagnosis reported on Table 6A will NOT be the same count as on Table 6B, due to differences in criteria that must be met for inclusion on Table 6B.